ChristopheTran/starttopanic/README.md

 ## Version

-Version 3.0
+Version 4.0

 ## Known Issues

 During the development phase, it was decided that the game would allow users to undo and redo complete turns rather than one specific action.
 This was done, as part of our games design, it was determined that players would be able to regain sunpoints when removing plants.
 Due to this, it would not make sense for balancing purposes to simply add an undo and redo potting option.
 Hence the player is able to undo and redo complete turns.
+Game over pops up twice for real time implemenation.

 ## Deliverables